VanuatuN/Group3/README.md

 done
 ```

 We test different configurations of tasks per node and cpu cores per task to achieve the best performance.
-Example script uses 1 node and combinations of (1 2 4 8 16 32) MPI processes together with (32 16 8 4 2 1) OPEN MP threads keeping the total number below 32.
+Example script uses 1 node and combinations of (1 2 4 8 16 32) MPI processes together with (32 16 8 4 2 1) OpenMP threads keeping the total number below 32.

-Note, that without specification of the option *--cpu_bind=cores* OPEN MPI do not provide improvement in performance, rather makes running time higher, likely due to communication time and nonuniform (among cores) memory distribution.
+Note, that without specification of the option *--cpu_bind=cores* OpenMP nad MPI do not provide improvement in performance, rather makes running time higher, likely due to communication time and nonuniform (among cores) memory distribution.

 ### Benchmark Report with MPI+OpenMP:

 ## 108 atoms ##

-For the system size 108 atoms the combination of MPI and OPEN MP do not provide any meaningful results, as likely system size is too small to be distributed properly across cores.
+For the system size 108 atoms the combination of MPI and OpenMP do not provide any meaningful results, as likely system size is too small to be distributed properly across cores.
 Usage of 1 OPENMP thread and diffent number of MPI tasks results in the following speedup comparing to the serial run:

 <img src="speedup_plot_108.png" alt="animation" width="500" style="display: block; margin: auto;" /><br>